Microsoft Paint

-Microsoft Paint (commonly known as MS Paint or simply Paint) is a simple raster graphics editor that has been included with all versions of Microsoft Windows.
-The program opens, modifies and saves image files in Windows bitmap (BMP), JPEG, GIF, PNG, and single-page TIFF formats.
+Microsoft Paint (more commonly known as MS Paint or simply Paint) is a simple raster graphics editor that has been included with all versions of Microsoft Windows.
+The program opens, modifies, and saves image files in Windows bitmap (BMP), JPEG, GIF, PNG, and single-page TIFF formats.
 The program can be in color mode or two-color black-and-white, but there is no grayscale mode.
 For its simplicity and wide availability, it rapidly became one of the most used Windows applications, introducing many to painting on a computer for the first time.

 In July 2017, Microsoft added Paint to the list of deprecated features of Windows 10 and announced that it had become a free standalone application in Microsoft Store, with Paint 3D as its replacement.
 However, as a result of public demand from users, Paint has continued to be included with Windows 10 and even Windows 11, with Microsoft instead deprecating Paint 3D.
-Windows 11 also includes an updated version of Paint in later versions that added, among other updates, a revamped UI and dark mode support.
+Windows 11 also includes a version of Paint in later versions that added, among other updates, an updated UI and dark mode support.